GowthamiNanapollu/python-programs/README.md

 # python-programs
-# Python Programming Assignments - HarvardX: CS50's Introduction to Python

-This repository contains Python programs and corresponding tests that have been developed as part of assignments for the **HarvardX: CS50's Introduction to Programming with Python** course offered on edX.
+This repository contains Python programs and corresponding tests for some of thr programs that have been developed as part of assignments for the **HarvardX: CS50's Introduction to Programming with Python** course offered on edX.

 ## Contents